promotively/react-redux-form/README.md

 * You are frustrated with using redux-form.
 * You want an easy yet powerful way to build forms.
 * You are building a new app and want to use redux.js to handle your form state.
-* You have a bunch of repetitive form related react.js/redux.js boilerplate that has become a major time sink.
+* You have a bunch of repetitive form related react.js/redux.js boilerplate you wish didn't exist.
 * You want a proper form abstraction layer but don't have the time to build one.
 * You want to be able to debug your forms through redux dev tools.
 * You need a library that is compatible with server side rendering.